philips-labs/cloudfoundry-examples/terraform/README.md

 ```

 ## Plan
-Next up is to generate plan.
+Next up is to generate a plan.
 This will tell you exactly what Terraform plans to do:

 ```shell
 $ terraform plan